mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api.md

 			* 409: Could not create

-* __Delete Request:__ Deletes a contact request given the other username to be deleted
+* __Delete Request:__ Deletes a contact request given the other username to be deleted coded in JSON
  	* __HTTP Method:__ DELETE
 	* __Consumes:__ application/json; a JSON string in the following form `{'username':'username_val'}` ('username'=The username of the account to be deleted.
 	* __Produces:__ -